How the 2025 Stamp Duty changes will impact you

 Under the revised rates, 5% will be charged on the first £125,000 (£6,250), 7% on the next £125,000 (£8,750), and 10% on amounts exceeding £250,000 (£10,000).
 This results in a total of £25,000.

-To avoid higher costs, consider completing your purchase before March 31, 2025.
-Book a free property valuation with our experienced local team to explore your options and get expert advice.
+If you are looking to buy a property this spring, start today by booking a free property valuation with our experienced local team to explore your options and get expert advice.